Buying a Property?

 Sound complicated?
 It can be!
 But don’t get confused; performing a Phase I meets the requirements of CERCLA (The Innocent Landowner Act) which protects the purchaser from otherwise hidden environmental constraints incurred by others.
 That’s extremely important.

 A Good Tool for Negotiations

 A good negotiator will recognize the real power of the Phase I lies in not only identifying hidden environmental issues and Federal protections, but that the resulting report is an excellent tool at the negotiation table.
 Many real estate investors leverage the Phase I findings against the purchase price.
-Often, the current landowner knows little, if anything, about a Phase I, and can often be swayed to better terms over the knowledge of potential environmental issues that may be uncovered.
+Often, the current landowner knows little, if anything, about a Phase I, and can often be swayed to better terms over the knowledge of potential marketing solution environmental issues that may be uncovered.

 All Phase I’s Are Not Created Equal